 Mine tours, smuggling history, moor walks, and learning about Cornwall’s uniqueness as a county of England could all be a part of your Cornwall itinerary.

 But, with such a vast amount of activities, it’s unsurprising that you might feel a little overwhelmed.

-So, I’m helping you out and putting together a one week Cornwall itinerary.
-This Cornwall road trip itinerary takes in the beaches, the culture, the food, and the interior landscapes of this spectacular part of the country.
+So, I’m helping you out and putting together a one week Cornwall itinerary, taking in the beaches, the culture, the food, and the interior landscapes of this spectacular part of the country.

 How long do I need for Cornwall?

-I will recommend somewhere to stay each night, but if changing your accomodation every day isn’t your idea of a relaxing Cornwall itinerary, you do have a few options.
+I will recommend somewhere to stay each night, but if changing your accommodation every day isn’t your idea of a relaxing week in Cornwall, you do have a few options.

 It takes around two hours to drive from one side of Cornwall to another, so if you don’t mind driving, you can stay in two or three places rather than somewhere different every night.

 You could either stay somewhere central-ish, like Truro, and be ok with driving a few hours some days.

 Truro is a nice city, but it’s not one of Cornwall’s best destinations, and it’s not by the beach – so there are some drawbacks to staying here for an entire week.